bmc/grizzled-ruby/index.md

 layout: withTOC
 ---

-## Introduction
+# Introduction

-The Grizzled Ruby Utility Library is a general-purpose Ruby library with a variety of different modules and classes.
+The Grizzled Ruby Utility Library is a general-purpose Ruby library with a variety of different modules and classes, as well as a few potentially useful executables based on those APIs.
 Basically, it's an organized dumping ground for various useful APIs I find I need.
 It's similar, in concept, to my [Grizzled Python][] and [Grizzled Scala][] libraries, for [Python][] and [Scala][], respectively.

 It can be installed as a [gem][rubygems].

+# The Library

 This library contains a variety of potentially useful modules, including: